ipitio/closure/README.md

 ---

-Set up a fresh Ubuntu install as a Hub, Spoke, or hybrid of both!
+Provision a fresh Ubuntu install as a Hub, Spoke, or hybrid of both!
 Ubuntu can be installed on a removable medium, or should already have openssh-server or git configured, so that there's a means of getting these files onto it.

 You can run the entire stack as Docker services or just WireGuard on the host.
 If you run it with Docker, you'll also get Unbound and Pi-hole v5, which will come with [pihole-speedtest](https://github.com/arevindh/pihole-speedtest) and [pihole-updatelists](https://github.com/jacklul/pihole-updatelists).